-Foundations for College Mathematics Grade 12
+Foundations for College Mathematics MAP4C1 Grade 12 College

-MAP4C1 College

 This course enables students to broaden their understanding of real-world applications of mathematics.
-Students will analyse data using statistical methods; solve problems involving applications of geometry and trigonometry; solve financial problems connected with annuities, budgets, and renting or owning accommodation; simplify expressions; ad solve equations.
+Students will analyze data using statistical methods; solve problems involving applications of geometry and trigonometry; solve financial problems connected with annuities, budgets, and renting or owning accommodation; simplify expressions; and solve equations.
 Students will reason mathematically and communicate their thinking as they solve multi-step problems.
 This course prepares students for college programs in areas such as business, health sciences, and human services, and for certain skilled trades.